thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

     5160H            A125-52
     5160H-CG         A125-52          centerless ground

-ODOP:Spring normally gets material property data from the materials file (.MAT suffix).
-This file may be altered by the user to contain material property values that match locally available materials or individual experience and preferences.
-Thus the currently active materials file may not match the default file described above.
+ODOP:Spring normally gets material property data from the materials table.
+This table may be altered by the user to contain material property values that match locally available materials or individual experience and preferences.
+Thus the currently active materials table may not match the default table described above.
 Refer to the RESTRICTIONS section of the documentation for additional information.

-The way that ODOP:Spring handles material property data is dependent on the user specified settings of the constants:  MATERIAL_TYPE and PROP_CALC_METHOD.
+The way that ODOP:Spring handles material property data is dependent on the user specified settings of the constants:  MATERIAL\_TYPE and PROP\_CALC\_METHOD.
 In general, the user may ignore these details and use the defaults built into the program.
-Also, by using the menu driven dialog that is available during the startup process, the user can establish his own material properties values without too much concern for the following discussion.
+Also, by selecting a MATERIAL\_TYPE, the user can establish material property values without too much concern for the following discussion.
 However, in the case that more control of material property data entering the calculations is desired, the following discussion may be useful.
 Examples of these procedures are presented in tutorial section TUTOR5.

-The MATERIAL_TYPE constant is a character string indicating which entry in the material file (.MAT suffix) should be used to determine material properties and allowable stress limits.
-Specifically, the term "material properties" includes the values for DENSITY, TORSION_MODULUS, and TENSILE.
+The MATERIAL\_TYPE constant is a character string indicating which entry in the material table should be used to determine material properties and allowable stress limits.
+Specifically, the term "material properties" includes the values for DENSITY, TORSION\_MODULUS, and TENSILE.
-The term "allowable stress limits" includes values for STRESS_LIM_STAT and STRESS_LIM_ENDUR which are normally calculated based on the material properties plus the current value of WIRE_DIA combined with %_TENSILE_STAT and %_TENSILE_ENDUR.
+The term "allowable stress limits" includes values for STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR which are normally calculated based on the material properties plus the current value of WIRE\_DIA combined with %\_TENSILE\_STAT and %\_TENSILE\_ENDUR.

-If ODOP:Spring finds a match for the current value of MATERIAL_TYPE in the material file, then material properties from the file will be used to determine allowable stress limits.
-If ODOP:Spring does not find a match for MATERIAL_TYPE, then the currently existing values for material properties (as established by the user or read from the startup file) will be used to determine allowable stress limits.
+If ODOP:Spring finds a match for the current value of MATERIAL\_TYPE in the material table, then material properties from the table will be used to determine allowable stress limits.
+If ODOP:Spring does not find a match for MATERIAL\_TYPE, then the currently existing values for material properties (as established by the user or default start point) will be used to determine allowable stress limits.

-To use a material that is not in the material file (.MAT suffix), or to use material property values that are different than those contained in the table, it is necessary to set the value of the MATERIAL_TYPE constant to any value that is not in the material file.
-After this is done, enter any new values for TORSION_MODULUS, TENSILE, %_TENSILE_STAT or
+To use a material that is not in the material table, or to use material property values that are different than those contained in the table, it is necessary to select an alternate setting for PROP\_CALC\_METHOD.
+After this is done, enter
+any new values for TORSION\_MODULUS, TENSILE, %\_TENSILE\_STAT or
-%_TENSILE_ENDUR.
-These new values will be used calculate the allowable stresses; STRESS_LIM_STAT and STRESS_LIM_ENDUR.
+%\_TENSILE\_ENDUR.
+These new values will be used calculate the allowable stresses; STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR.

-ODOP:Spring will treat material properties in one of three different ways depending on the value of the constant PROP_CALC_METHOD.
+ODOP:Spring will treat material properties in one of three different ways depending on the value of the constant PROP\_CALC\_METHOD.

-If PROP_CALC_METHOD has a value of 1 (the normal default), then the material properties are selected and allowable stresses calculated as previously described.
-Specifically, if PROP_CALC_METHOD has a value of 1, ODOP:Spring will calculate the allowable stresses as a function of WIRE_DIA.
+If PROP\_CALC\_METHOD has a value of 1 (the normal default), then the material properties are selected and allowable stresses calculated as previously described.
+Specifically, if PROP\_CALC\_METHOD has a value of 1, ODOP:Spring will calculate the allowable stresses as a function of WIRE\_DIA.
-A log-linear interpolation scheme will use the values of WIRE_DIA, plus the table supplied values of tensile at 0.010, tensile at 0.400,
+A log-linear interpolation scheme will use the values of WIRE\_DIA, plus the table supplied values of tensile at 0.010, tensile at 0.400,
-%_TENSILE_STAT, and %_TENSILE_ENDUR to calculate new values for TENSILE, STRESS_LIM_STAT and STRESS_LIM_ENDUR at each step in the SEARCH process.
+%\_TENSILE\_STAT, and %\_TENSILE\_ENDUR to calculate new values for TENSILE, STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR at each step in the SEARCH process.
-This insures that the allowable stresses used in the factor of safety calculations exactly match the trial values of WIRE_DIA selected by SEARCH.
+This insures that the allowable stresses used in the factor of safety calculations exactly match the trial values of WIRE\_DIA selected by SEARCH.

-If the user selects a material that is not in the material file, PROP_CALC_METHOD is automatically switched to a value of 2.
-In this situation, the user supplied values of TENSILE, %_TENSILE_STAT and
+PROP\_CALC\_METHOD  2.
+In this
+situation, the user supplied values of TENSILE, %\_TENSILE\_STAT and
-%_TENSILE_ENDUR are used to calculate the allowable stresses STRESS_LIM_STAT and STRESS_LIM_ENDUR.
+%\_TENSILE\_ENDUR are used to calculate the allowable stresses STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR.

-If the user selects a material that is not in the material file (.MAT suffix), and PROP_CALC_METHOD is CHANGEd to 3, then ODOP:Spring will not modify the values of STRESS_LIM_STAT and STRESS_LIM_ENDUR in any way.
+If the user selects a material that is not in the material table, and PROP\_CALC\_METHOD is CHANGEd to 3, then ODOP:Spring will not modify the values of STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR in any way.
-These values will remain as established in the startup file or as set by the user with the CHANGE command.
-The values of MATERIAL_TYPE, TENSILE,
+These values will remain as established in the initial start point (startup) or as set by the user on the main page.
+The values of MATERIAL\_TYPE, TENSILE,
-%_TENSILE_STAT and %_TENSILE_ENDUR will be ignored.
+%\_TENSILE\_STAT and %\_TENSILE\_ENDUR will be ignored.

 In most cases, the user does not need to be concerned with these details.
-They are necessary only to use material properties or allowable stresses that are different from those determined by the materials file.
+They are necessary only to use material properties or allowable stresses that are different from those determined by the materials table.

-The following example illustrates how to establish a value of TORSION_MODULUS that is different from the value in the material table.
+The following example illustrates how to establish a value of TORSION\_MODULUS that is different from the value in the material table.
-STRESS_LIM_STAT and STRESS_LIM_ENDUR will continue to be based on the current values of %_TENSILE_STAT and %_TENSILE_ENDUR whether established by the user or carried over from the values established in the materials table or startup file.
-The order in which these commands are entered is significant.
+STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR will continue to be based on the current values of %\_TENSILE\_STAT and %\_TENSILE\_ENDUR whether established by the user or carried over from the values established in the materials table or startup.
+The order in which these menu items are entered is significant.

-    CHANGE  MATERIAL_TYPE   USER_DEFINED
+    CHANGE  MATERIAL\_TYPE   USER\_DEFINED
-    CHANGE  TORSION_MODULUS  xxxxxxxx
+    CHANGE  TORSION\_MODULUS  xxxxxxxx

-The program will issue a confirming message after each command.
+The program will issue a confirming message after each menu item.

-The same process applies to values for %_TENSILE_STAT and %_TENSILE_ENDUR.
+The same process applies to values for %\_TENSILE\_STAT and %\_TENSILE\_ENDUR.

 The following example illustrates how to establish a value of
-%_TENSILE_STAT that is different from the value in the material table.
+%\_TENSILE\_STAT that is different from the value in the material table.
-STRESS_LIM_STAT and STRESS_LIM_ENDUR will continue to be based on the new value of %_TENSILE_STAT and existing value of %_TENSILE_ENDUR.
-The order in which these commands are entered is significant.
+STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR will continue to be based on the new value of %\_TENSILE\_STAT and existing value of %\_TENSILE\_ENDUR.
+The order in which these menu items are entered is significant.

-    CHANGE  MATERIAL_TYPE   USER_DEFINED
+    CHANGE  MATERIAL\_TYPE   USER\_DEFINED
-    CHANGE  %_TENSILE_STAT  xxxxxxxx
+    CHANGE  %\_TENSILE\_STAT  xxxxxxxx

-The program will issue a confirming message after each command.
+The program will issue a confirming message after each menu item.

- The following example illustrates how to establish values of TORSION_MODULUS, STRESS_LIM_STAT and STRESS_LIM_ENDUR.
-There will be no dependence on the WIRE_DIA or any values from the materials table.
-The order in which these commands are entered is significant.
+ The following example illustrates how to establish values of TORSION\_MODULUS, STRESS\_LIM\_STAT and STRESS\_LIM\_ENDUR.
+There will be no dependence on the WIRE\_DIA or any values from the materials table.
+The order in which these menu items are entered is significant.

-    CHANGE  MATERIAL_TYPE  USER_DEFINED
+    CHANGE  MATERIAL\_TYPE  USER\_DEFINED
-    CHANGE  PROP_CALC_METHOD  3
+    CHANGE  PROP\_CALC\_METHOD  3
-    CHANGE  TORSION_MODULUS   xxxxxxxx
+    CHANGE  TORSION\_MODULUS   xxxxxxxx
-    CHANGE  STRESS_LIM_STAT   yyyyyy
+    CHANGE  STRESS\_LIM\_STAT   yyyyyy
-    CHANGE  STRESS_LIM_ENDUR  zzzzzz
+    CHANGE  STRESS\_LIM\_ENDUR  zzzzzz

-The SAVE command will capture the complete status of the design including the material property information.
-After using the START command to read a previously SAVEd design, the complete status of the design will be restored.
+The SAVE menu item will capture the complete status of the design including the material property information.
+After using the START menu item to read a previously SAVEd design, the complete status of the design will be restored.

-Additional information on controlling the way material property data is used in the calculations is presented in the section DESIGN_TO_STRESS.
+Additional information on controlling the way material property data is used in the calculations is presented in the section DESIGN TO STRESS.

-END_TYPES
+END TYPES
 The current version of the ODOP:Spring program implements six spring end types for compression springs and five different end types for extension springs.
 In addition, the user can define specialized end conditions.
-These end types are represented by the character constant END_TYPE which has the following possible values:
+These end types are represented by the Calculation Input END\_TYPE which has the following possible values:

           Compression           Extension

-    1     OPEN              1   FULL_LOOP
+    1     OPEN              1   FULL\_LOOP
-    2     OPEN&GROUND       2   75%_LOOP
+    2     OPEN&GROUND       2   75%\_LOOP
-    3     CLOSED            3   FULL_HOOK
+    3     CLOSED            3   FULL\_HOOK
-    4     CLOSED&GROUND     4   75%_HOOK
+    4     CLOSED&GROUND     4   75%\_HOOK
-    5     TAPERED_C&G       5   CLOSE_WOUND_COIL
+    5     TAPERED\_C&G       5   CLOSE\_WOUND\_COIL
     6     PIG-TAIL

-    7     USER_SPECIFIED        6   USER_SPECIFIED
+    7     USER\_SPECIFIED        6   USER\_SPECIFIED

-For a compression spring, the end type directly impacts calculation of INACTIVE_COILS.
-L_SOLID, pitch and other variables are affected indirectly.
-For an extension spring, the end type directly impacts calculation of HOOK_DEFLECT_ALL, END_ID, EXTENDED_END_ID, L_END and L_EXTENDED_END.
+For a compression spring, the end type directly impacts calculation of INACTIVE\_COILS.
+L\_SOLID, pitch and other variables are affected indirectly.
+For an extension spring, the end type directly impacts calculation of HOOK\_DEFLECT\_ALL, END\_ID, EXTENDED\_END\_ID, L\_END and L\_EXTENDED\_END.
 Other variables are impacted indirectly.

-FULL_LOOP implies a loop matching the diameter of the coil body.
+FULL\_LOOP implies a loop matching the diameter of the coil body.
 The distance from the last body coil to the inside of each hook (loop) is equal to the inside diameter of the body.

-75%_LOOP implies a shortened hook (loop) where the inside of the hook (loop) falls 75% of an inside diameter from the end of the body.
+75%\_LOOP implies a shortened hook (loop) where the inside of the hook (loop) falls 75% of an inside diameter from the end of the body.
 Hook stresses are calculated based on body diameter in the hook (loop).

-Additional information may be found in the documentation sections for EQNSET1 and EQNSET2.
-The E_NAMES section contains a diagram illustrating extension spring end dimensions.
+Additional information may be found in the documentation sections for EQNSET.
+The EXTENSION NAMES section contains a diagram illustrating extension spring end dimensions.

-END_CALC_METHOD will have a value of 1 when the value of END_TYPE matches one of the standard types listed above.
-In this case, the constants described above as "directly impacted" will be set by the program from values contained in internal tables.
-If the user attempts to alter one of the "directly impacted" values with the CHANGE command without first changing the value of END_TYPE, the attempt will be immediately over-written with the value from the internal table.
+When END\_TYPE is set to one of the standard (non USER_SPECIFIED) selections, the quantities described above as "directly impacted" will be set by the program from values contained in internal tables.
+If the user attempts to alter one of the "directly impacted" values without first changing the value of END\_TYPE to USER_SPECIFIED, the attempt will be immediately over-written with the value from the internal table.

-END_CALC_METHOD will have a value of 2 when the value of END_TYPE is USER_SPECIFIED, or any other string that does not match one of the standard types.
-In this case, the constants described above as "directly impacted" may be set by the user with the CHANGE command.
+When the value of END\_TYPE is
+USER\_SPECIFIED, the constants described above as "directly impacted" may be set by the user with the numeric entry field.

 In order to facilitate the treatment of unusual compression spring end types such as the "tapered, closed and ground" configuration common to hot wound springs, ODOP:Spring has added an extra term into the solid height calculation.
-ADD_COILS@SOLID is a constant that is normally determined by the value of the character string END_TYPE.
-It is used to separate the solid height calculation from the rate equation which is dependent on the value of INACTIVE_COILS.
-ADD_COILS@SOLID represents the number of wire diameters added into the solid height beyond COILS_T.
+ADD\_COILS@SOLID is a constant that is normally determined by the value of the character string END\_TYPE.
+It is used to separate the solid height calculation from the rate equation which is dependent on the value of INACTIVE\_COILS.
+ADD\_COILS@SOLID represents the number of wire diameters added into the solid height beyond COILS\_T.
 For OPEN and CLOSED end types, it has a value of +1.0.
 For OPEN&GROUND and CLOSED&GROUND end types, it has a value of 0.0.
-For the TAPERED_C&G end type, ADD_COILS@SOLID has a value of -0.5.
+For the TAPERED\_C&G end type, ADD\_COILS@SOLID has a value of -0.5.

-Note that the ADD_COILS@SOLID term is not included in COILS_T or the wire length and weight calculations.
+Note that the ADD\_COILS@SOLID term is not included in COILS\_T or the wire length and weight calculations.
 It is only an adjustment for the solid height calculation and not the correct way to represent dead coils.

-Users that understand the impact of the ADD_COILS@SOLID term may control it directly to represent unusual end configurations; for example, springs that have a different end type at each end.
-To establish the value of INACTIVE_COILS and/or ADD_COILS@SOLID directly, first specify a value of END_TYPE that is not known to ODOP:Spring.
-This may be done in the startup dialog or with the CHANGE command.
+Users that understand the impact of the ADD\_COILS@SOLID term may control it directly to represent unusual end configurations; for example, springs that have a different end type at each end.
+To establish the value of INACTIVE\_COILS and/or ADD\_COILS@SOLID directly, first select a value of END\_TYPE of USER_SPECIFIED.
 For example to represent a spring with one end CLOSED with the other end CLOSED&GROUND:

-    CHANGE  END_TYPE  USER_SPECIFIED
+    CHANGE  END\_TYPE  USER\_SPECIFIED
-    CHANGE  INACTIVE_COILS   2.0
+    CHANGE  INACTIVE\_COILS   2.0
-    CHANGE  ADD_COILS@SOLID  0.5
+    CHANGE  ADD\_COILS@SOLID  0.5

 To represent a spring with ten active coils, two dead coils and closed
 ends:
-    CHANGE  END_TYPE  USER_SPECIFIED
+    CHANGE  END\_TYPE  USER\_SPECIFIED
-    FIX COILS_T     14.0
+    FIX COILS\_T     14.0
     CHANGE  INACTIVE COILS   4.0
-    CHANGE  ADD_COILS@SOLID  1.0
+    CHANGE  ADD\_COILS@SOLID  1.0

 BUCKLING
-                     free length          L_FREE
+                     free length          L\_FREE
     SLENDERNESS = ----------------  =  -------------
-                    coil diameter        MEAN_DIA
+                    coil diameter        MEAN\_DIA

 If a compression spring is intended for operation without lateral support it should have a ratio of free length to coil diameter (SLENDERNESS) less